mhbashari/awesome-persian-nlp-ir/README.md

    - [FAspell](https://lindat.mff.cuni.cz/repository/xmlui/handle/11372/LRT-1547) - FASpell dataset was developed for the evaluation of spell checking algorithms.
 It contains a set of pairs of misspelled Persian words and their corresponding corrected forms similar to the ASpell dataset used for English.

 ### Machine Tanslation
-   - [TEP: Tehran English-Persian Parallel Corpus](http://ece.ut.ac.ir/node/100869?destination=node%2F100869) - First free English-Persian corpus
+   - [TEP: Tehran English-Persian Parallel Corpus](http://ece.ut.ac.ir/node/100869?destination=node%2F100869) - First free English-Persian corpus.

 ### Web Collected
    - [W2C – Web to Corpus – Corpora](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0022-6133-9) - A set of corpora for 120 languages automatically collected from wikipedia and the web.